NAD+, NMN, or NR: Which Molecule Does Your Body Actually Need?

 NMN: One step closer.
 It only requires one step to become NAD+.

 However, both still rely on your body's internal machinery.
-If your internal enzymes are sluggish due to ageing, taking more precursors is like adding fuel to a car with a broken engine.
+If your internal enzymes are sluggish due to ageing, increasing precursor intake may not always lead to proportional increases in NAD+.

 Vivere provides the final NAD+ molecule directly via subcutaneous injection.